 Through different project activities, our objective will be i) to improve knowledge and experience of the EU accession process acquired by the next generation of public administrators and policy makers in the Western Balkans, and ii) to enhance a stronger professional network between young public officials and between administrations.Join us

 Are you a young leader in the public sector tasked with promoting change under tough expectations and large uncertainty about the future?
-We carefully picked three transversal competencies – building rapport, nurturing knowledge partnerships for future learning, and harvesting deep conversations through the art of hosting; and three iterative and foresight methods – foresight and scenario visioning, problem-driven adaptation and design thinking, and enabling environment for creativity, innovation and learning – that can help you be more successful.
+We carefully picked two transversal competencies – building rapport and harvesting deep conversations through the art of hosting; and two iterative and foresight methods – foresight and scenario visioning, and problem-driven adaptation – that can help you be more successful.

 Who is it for?